femboys-life/toilet/README.md

 * Hide and Seek Extreme
 * Tower of Hell
 * Zombie Attack
+* Nico's Nextbots

+oh yeah and also a universal aimbot

 not my fault if the script breaks down